idenyigabriel/idenyigabriel/README.md

 # Hello!

-**I am Idenyi Gabriel, a fullstack web developer and a graduate ofComputer Science and ENginnering from Nigeria.**
+**I am Idenyi Gabriel, a fullstack web developer and a graduate of Computer Science and Enginnering from Nigeria.**
-**I'm currrently an intern Web Applications Developer at UOBIS.**
+**I'm currrently an intern Web Application Developer at UOBIS.**

 **I'm a tech savvy, a quick thinker, a problem solver, idealist, original thinker and an introvert.**